 Mosquitoes?
 In Alaska?
 While most people don’t think of mosquitoes when they think of the area, they are a fact of life in the summer.
 (Just Google “Alaskan mosquito” if you don’t believe us.)
 Bringing insect repellent isn’t just a smart idea.
 It’s essential.
 It can keep you from being eaten up by the insects when you are out and about.

 Ziplocs can be a lifesaver.
 Best of all, they are cheap, don’t take up any space, and have a lot of uses.
-If you are packing, Ziploc bags can help you keep organized — especially if you have makeup or pill bottles.
+If you are packing, Ziploc bags can help you keep organized.
 While on your trip, they can keep things like a phone dry in a pinch.
 And back in the cabin, they can help you keep dirty clothes separate from clean ones.

 Swimsuit for the Ship